zentala/framed-icon-generator/README.md

 All icons from `icons/input/` will be processed and saved into `icons/output/`.

-## Not covered edge cases
-* overwriting previously generated icon without prompt

-## More
-* splitting words in English: https://www.hyphenation24.com/
+## ✨ Guidelines and Future Development

+* **Not Covered Edge Cases:** Overwriting previously generated icons without a prompt in batch mode is not necessary.
+It unnecessarily consumes resources even though the description would not change.
+* **More Tips:** For splitting words in English, I recommend using [https://www.hyphenation24.com/](https://www.hyphenation24.com/).
+This tool is handy for manually breaking words, which can be very useful.